LinguaTechnica/herobook/README.md

 </details>

 > NOTE: To skip tests, simply add an 'x' to the beginning of the test case as you see here.
 Remove the x to run the tests.
-Running empty tests will otherwise return a successful test run, which isn't helpful.
+Otherwise, running empty tests will return a passing test, which isn't helpful.

 Let's add some code to test the first requirement.
 It says to make sure that the component has a form.
 So add an assertion which says exactly that: `expect(searchForm).toBeTruthy()`.